elli8ly/parkspot/README.md

 - No data is sent to external services except when using the "Get Directions" feature
 - Location and camera access is only requested when you use the app

-## Contributing

-This is a demo project, but feel free to fork and enhance it!
-Some ideas for improvements:

-- User authentication for multiple users
-- Multiple parking spots support
-- Integration with parking payment systems
-- Parking availability prediction
-- History of previous parking spots

 ## License

 MIT License - Feel free to use this project for your own purposes!